ipfs/js-ipfs/SPEC/FILES.md

 If `from` is an IPFS path, and an MFS path exists with the same name, the IPFS path will be chosen.

+If `from` is an IPFS path and the content does not exist in your node's repo, only the root node of the source file with be retrieved from the network and linked to from the destination.
+The remainder of the file will be retrieved on demand.

 **Returns**

 | Type | Description |